Master of Counseling in Clinical Mental Health Counseling

 Note: Unfortunately, international students are not eligible for participation in this program.
 Due to the program's part-time status, international students are unable to obtain an appropriate educational visa.

 Admission to the program is by application to the Oregon State University Graduate School.
 Minimum admission requirements for the Oregon State University Graduate School may be found on the admissions website.
-On the Graduate School application, please list 2970 as the major code and Summer 2018 as the term of admission.
+On the Graduate School application, please list Counseling as the major and Summer 2020 as the term of admission.

 The minimum prerequisite is a baccalaureate degree.
-Course work in psychology is preferred but not required.
+Coursework in psychology is preferred but not required.
 Academic background, personal and emotional suitability, volunteer or paid experience in the helping professions, experience with and openness to diversity, multiculturalism, and social justice, and the educational and professional goals of each candidate are evaluated before admission is granted.
-Screening includes, but is not limited to, a cumulative minimum GPA of 3.0 at the undergraduate level, three letters of recommendation, and a writing sample.
-Personal interviews are required for those applicants who meet the initial application criteria.
+Screening includes, but is not limited to, a cumulative minimum GPA of 3.0 at the undergraduate level, three letters of recommendation, and a statement of objectives.
+In-person interviews are required for those applicants who meet the initial application criteria.

 Submit official transcripts (including school stamp/seal) from all post-secondary institutions attended, for example, community and undergraduate colleges, and graduate schools, if applicable.